 Frequently asked questions

-Erith Benefit Office, Town Hall, Walnut Tree Road, DA8 1TL is open to the public every weekday between 8.45am and 5pm, Monday to Friday, except Wednesdays - 9am to 5pm.
-You do not need an appointment to come and see us.
+Erith Benefit Office, Town Hall, Walnut Tree Road, DA8 1TL is open to the public every weekday between 9am and 5pm.
+An appointment system is in operation.

 The nearest train station is Erith, served by South Eastern trains.
 The Town Hall is on the following bus routes: 99, 229, 428, 469, B12 and B13.

 You can also hand in a claim form at the Civic Offices on the Broadway in Bexleyheath.
 However, no-one will be able to help you if you have a specific query regarding benefits.
 The Civic Offices are open Monday to Friday 9am - 5pm.
 The address is:

 You can phone us on 0345 3022317 (this is a local rate telephone number) between 9am and 5pm Monday to Friday.

 You can also send an email to firstname.lastname@example.org.

 A: We cannot give you any help towards water charges, heating charges and certain other charges such as those for washing your own clothes or cleaning you room or flat.
 You must pay these.